 - Prepare questions for potential employers.

-How can I prepare for the ECC Job and Internship Fair?
+How can I prepare for ECC Job, Internship, and Career Fairs?

 There are many ways to prepare.

 Think about your strong points, your goals, the organization and where you want to go within the company.
 Prepare a "one-minute commercial" or "elevator speech" detailing your background and what skills you bring to the company.
 Understand how your skills; or the ones that you want to develop, relate to the organizations and employment opportunities that are available.